Photo by Etienne Girardet on Unsplash

 Not so easy!
 Here’s what I find interesting.
 If love and passion make sense, if they seem an obvious trait, then why do we have so little information about love and passion in our field?

-Worldwide there are countless educationalists writing about educational reform but very few spending their time and energy talking about, working on, or addressing passion.
+Worldwide there are countless educationalists writing about educational reform but very few spend their time and energy talking about, working on, or addressing passion.
 Why is that?

 I think so – stay tuned!
 This is only the beginning!